EdgeApp/edge-core-js/docs/api-signer.md

 On React Native, pass the same `apiSigner` prop to `MakeEdgeContext`.
 The bridge `bridgifyObject`s it and the WebView worker forwards it into `makeContext`.
-Implementors must return a usable `apiKey` (non-empty, no whitespace) and a non-empty signature.
+Implementors must return a usable `apiKey` (non-empty, no whitespace) and a non-empty signature with no whitespace.

 ## Canonical string